NoahSaso/reddit-resub/README.md

 reddit-resub
 ============

-Export / import subreddits from one Reddit account to another Reddit account.
+Transfer subreddits from one Reddit account to another.

 Useful when you create a new user account and want to transfer your previous subreddits over.